SpellholdStudios/RuadRofhessaItemUpgrade/ruad/readme/ruad-readme-english.txt

 - Fixed Blade of Roses damage.

 Version 2
-- Added Lamf·da as the merchant, and made Ruad a blacksmith.
+- Added Lamf√°da as the merchant, and made Ruad a blacksmith.
 - Added Blade of the Red Rose. (mstaley007)

 Version 1